-As of January 31, 2022, we had federal and state net operating losses, or NOLs, of \$319.9 million and \$167.2 million, respectively, which may be available to offset taxable income in the future.
+As of January 31, 2022, we had federal and state net operating losses ("NOLs") of \$319.9 million and \$167.2 million, respectively, which may be available to offset taxable income in the future.
 A lack of future taxable income would adversely affect our ability to utilize these NOLs before they expire.
 Unused U.S. federal NOLs for taxable years beginning before January 1, 2018, may be carried forward to offset future taxable income, if any, until such unused NOLs expire.

-Under the Tax Act, U.S. federal NOLs arising in tax years beginning after December 31, 2017 can be carried forward indefinitely, but the deductibility of such U.S. federal NOLs is limited to 80% of taxable income.
+Under the Tax Cuts and Jobs Act, U.S. federal NOLs arising in tax years beginning after December 31, 2017 can be carried forward indefinitely, but for taxable years beginning after December 31, 2020, the deductibility of such U.S. federal NOLs is limited to 80% of current year taxable income.